GBKS/opendesign.guide/content/1-open-source.md

 Imagine a world where the blueprint for every piece of technology is available for all to see and improve upon.
 That's the essence of open source.
 It's like a global potluck dinner where everyone brings a dish to share, and together, we create a feast that's far more diverse and delicious than any one person could have made alone.

 While we'll primarily focus on open source software in this guide, it's important to note that its principles extend to other areas, including open design.
-As we explore this topic, you'll see how these concepts apply to your work as a designer (especially [Chapter 2](/2-the-designers-role)).
+As we explore this topic, you'll see how these concepts apply to your work as a designer [C2](/2-the-designers-role){:class='chapter-link'}.

 ## Key Principles